 Soon after parking the car, I was approached by a local who asked if I was looking for the murals.
 He suggested I should follow him since he was the “official” tour guide and I accepted reluctantly.
 That’s how my adventure in Civitacampomarano started.

 A village that tries to change its destiny with street art

-Vittorio (this is the name of the self-proclaimed guide) was born and bred in Civitacampomarano and knows anything and everything abut the place.
-He explained me that in recent years the village has been at risk of becoming a ghost-town, since most of its inhabitants left in search for a better future elsewhere (you know, the usual story, no jobs, no prospects…).
+Vittorio (this is the name of the self-proclaimed guide) was born and bred in Civitacampomarano and knows anything and everything about the place.
+He explained to me that in recent years the village has been at risk of becoming a ghost town since most of its inhabitants left in search of a better future elsewhere (you know, the usual story, no jobs, no prospects…).
 Then in 2014 Ylenia Carelli, the president of the local cultural organization ProLoco “Vincenzo Cuoco”, got in touch with Roman street artist Alice Pasquini after watching her interview on TV and invited her over to help revitalize the village through street art.
 Alice immediately accepted and realized a series of murals inspired by some old photographs.

 This artistic project managed to bring new life to the village and soon evolved into a festival, CVTà Street Fest (“CVTà” is the way locals use to call their village in dialect).
 Now in its fourth edition, this event sees the participation of street artists from all over the world who come to Civitacampomarano to leave their visual mark on the walls that locals eagerly make available.

 Vittorio took me through the streets and alleys of Civitacampomarano and showed me every single piece of artwork, 47 in total.
 The murals are perfectly integrated into the village, making it a fantastic open-air gallery!
 My favorite pieces are those that depict scenes from the past, like this one:

 There are also some brilliant installations made with LEGO bricks.

 Other things to see in Civitacampomarano